Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Order balloons and flowers if they are planned decorations.

-• Are you going to have a flower crown, corsage, or something special for the mother-to-be to wear for the shower?
+• Will you have a flower crown, corsage, or something special for the mother-to-be to wear for the shower?

 • Order table centerpieces.